 Social or Peer-to-Peer Tools

-A quarter of surveyed employees want access to unbiased counselors.2 Enrich offers a team of independent Certified Personal Finance Counselors.
+A quarter of surveyed employees want access to unbiased counselors.2 Enrich offers a team of independent Certified Personal Finance Counselors to answer financial questions or provide financial coaching via telephone and live chat.

 Following these guidelines can help you see an improvement in your financial wellness program’s participation rate.